How to manage feature flags in ASP.NET Core apps with Azure?

 My recommendation for Planner:

 Microsoft bought Wunderlist in 2015.
 It came as a surprise to many people, especially considering that it was the leading task management app (just look at the App Store rating).
-The app and the whole service is very feature-rich and is offered in a freemium model.
+The app and the whole service are very feature-rich and are offered in a freemium model.

 This means you can start using it for free and you pay for additional “Pro” features.
 One of them is the ability to assign tasks without limitations.

 The main Wunderlist features are similar to other applications: